mnot/I-D/http-proxy-problem/draft.md

 * Preventing an attacker from masquerading as a legitimate proxy
 * Preventing an attacker from observing communications to and from the proxy
 * Preventing an attacker from modifying communications to and from the proxy
+* Preventing an attacker from downgrading to a less secure protocol